Last updated May 17, 2021

-We may collect information about you and your use of our products and services as you use our products and services and visit our website and mobile apps.
+We may collect information about you and your use of our products and services as well as visits to our websites and mobile apps.

-Information You Provide to Us.
 We collect information about you that you provide to us, such as your name and contact information, including when you provide it to us through our website or mobile apps.
-In order to register for relay services for which the Federal Communications Commission (“FCC”) requires registration, we will ask you to provide certain information to us, including your name, your date of birth, the last four digits of your social security number (or equivalent, if applicable), your address, your telephone number, and your registered location information for emergency calling purposes.
+In order to register for relay services for which the Federal Communications Commission (“FCC”) requires registration, we will ask you to provide certain information to us, including your name, your date of birth, the last four digits of your social security number (or equivalent, if applicable), your street address, your telephone number, and your registered location information for emergency calling purposes.
 We may also maintain information provided by you, including your address and telephone number, in connection with call handling preferences as contained in your profile.
-FCC rules require that in certain cases we collect and maintain records of self-certification from you, or third party certifications from approved hearing health professionals, about your eligibility to use certain relay services.
+FCC rules require that in certain cases we collect and maintain records about your eligibility to use certain relay services that may include self-certification from you, or third party certifications from approved professionals.

-Information About Your Use of Our Services.
 We also collect information about how you use our relay services.
 This information includes customer proprietary network information (“CPNI”), such as information about who you call.
-As noted below, FCC rules provide you certain rights with respect to access, use, and disclosure of your individually identifiable CPNI.
+As noted below, FCC rules provide you certain rights with respect to access, use, and disclosure of your CPNI.

 Some browsers have incorporated “Do Not Track” features.
 Most of these features, when turned on, send a signal or preference to the website or online service that a user visits, indicating that the user does not wish to be tracked.
 Because there is not yet a common understanding of how to interpret Do Not Track signals, we do not currently respond to those signals.
 For more information regarding Do Not Track mechanisms, see http://allaboutdnt.com/.

-Information Provided to Us By Third Parties.
 At times, we may receive information about customers and prospective customers from third parties.
-For example, we may acquire mailing lists or lists of participants of conferences we sponsor.
+For example, we may acquire mailing lists or lists of participants of conferences we attend or sponsor.
+We also may collect certain information about you through social media platforms, including when you engage with us through social media.

-We may disclose information about you and how you use our services (1) with your permission; (2) as required by FCC regulations, including (i) your registered location information and other information to an emergency service provider when you make a 911 call, (ii) your registration information to the TRS User Registration Database or other FCC-mandated databases, and (iii) information about you and your service usage to the Administrator of the TRS Fund and/or the FCC for billing purposes or to respond to a customer complaint; (3) as otherwise required by law, including pursuant to a duly-served subpoena or other government request for information; (4) to investigate or defend against third-party claims or allegations; (5) to protect our rights, property, and personal safety, or that of our customers or others, (6) with an affiliated company; or (7) as part of any merger, acquisition, sale of company assets or transition of service to another provider.
+We may disclose information about you and how you use our services (1) with your permission; (2) as required by FCC regulations, including (i) your registered location information and other information to an emergency service provider when you make a 911 call, (ii) your registration information to the TRS User Registration Database or other FCC-mandated databases, and (iii) information about you and your service usage to the Administrator of the TRS Fund and/or the FCC for billing purposes or to respond to a customer complaint; (3) as otherwise required by law, including pursuant to a duly-served subpoena or other government request for information; (4) to investigate or defend against third-party claims or allegations; (5) to protect our rights, property, and personal safety, or that of our customers or others, (6) with an affiliated company when Hamilton is your default provider or with your permission; or (7) as part of any merger, acquisition, sale of company assets or transition of service to another provider.

-In addition, we may share your information with partners and certain service providers that help us deliver the services that we provide to consumers.
+In addition, we may share your information with partners and certain service providers that help us provide our services.
 When we share information in this manner, we contractually limit the use and disclosure of the information we share for the specific purpose for which we shared it.

 We do not otherwise share our customers’ personal information.
 We may, however, share anonymous or aggregate information with third parties for purposes that include improving how we provide service to existing and potential customers.